mcosovic/FactorGraph.jl/docs/src/index.md

-GaussBP
+FactorGraph
 =============

-The GaussBP package provides the set of different functions to perform inference over the factor graph in a static or dynamic framework using the linear Gaussian belief propagation (GBP) algorithm.
+The FactorGraph package provides the set of different functions to perform inference over the factor graph in a static or dynamic framework using the linear Gaussian belief propagation (GBP) algorithm.
 The linear GBP model requires the set of linear equations and provides the minimum mean squared error (MMSE) estimate of the state variables.

 The software package includes algorithms based on the [synchronous message passing schedule] (@ref synchronous):
  - [vanilla GBP algorithm] (@ref vanillaGBP);